 For many actors, it’s a process of relearning techniques.
 Kurt was a karate black belt with years of experience, but still had to learn to fight all over again.
 For movie fighting, he had to learn to perform linear, sweeping techniques, because the kicks and punches he was taught to perform just didn’t look good on screen.
 Techniques that are snapped back, as they are supposed to be maximizing speed and power, don’t have the visual impact of techniques which are left hanging out.
 Even though it’s considered bad form to do just that in training!
 Also, you have to try to train yourself not to make contact.

 Van Damme had a problem with contact and hurting the other actors when he first started.
 Van Damme had one of the actors, and a former Shotokan world champion at that, scared to step onto the mat with him in a scene because he was afraid that he would get hit in the face.
-You see, Van Damme came from a kickboxing and he wasn’t used to pulling his techniques – after all, in kickboxing, you’re supposed to make contact.
+You see, Van Damme was a kickboxer and he wasn’t used to pulling his techniques – after all, in kickboxing, you’re supposed to make contact.
 Dale Jacoby (the aforementioned champion who fights after Pete) managed to pull through, although you can see his cautiousness come through.
 It’s unintentional method acting.
 Still, it is one of my best known films.

 In response to Keith’s last comment, the movie was even referenced via Bradley Cooper and Julia Roberts in Valentine’s Day (2010).
 Also, the guy doubling Kurt in the penultimate photo is the fight director – Harrison Mang (who is also known as Meng Hoi).